Te Kete Ipurangi Navigation:

 How will we know when we have all of the answers?

-6. Ask some of the groups to explain what they have done.
-Get all groups to write up the problem as far as they were able to go, giving reasons for what they have done.
+6. Have students write up the problem as far as they were able to go, giving reasons for what they have done.

 Show that you have found all possible answers to Jim’s problem.